matheuscscp/mcp-oauth2-proxy/docs/google.md

 1. Create a GCP Project and enable the following APIs on it:
     - `iamcredentials.googleapis.com` (for minting JWTs)
     - `admin.googleapis.com` (for accessing Google Workspace user and group info)
-2. Create a GCP Service Account and grant it the IAM Role Service Account Token Creator (`roles/iam.serviceAccountTokenCreator`) *on itself*.
+2. Create a GCP Service Account inside the GCP Procject and grant the IAM Role Service Account Token Creator (`roles/iam.serviceAccountTokenCreator`) to the Service Account *on itself*.
 This self-impersonation permission is required for the proxy to use this Service Account to call the IAM SignJWT API for minting JWTs for Google Workspace Domain-wide Delegation.
 3. [Configure the proxy](#configuring-the-proxy-to-use-a-gcp-service-account)
 to use the Service Account via one of the following methods:
     - [Workload Identity Federation for GKE](#via-workload-identity-federation-for-gke)